 Telecom, technology provider bolsters network to maintain service in the worst conditions

-The official federal outlook calls for an above average season of up to 19 tropical storms (wind speeds of 39 mph or higher), 6 to 10 hurricanes (74 mph or higher) and three to six major hurricanes (111 mph or higher winds) forming in the Atlantic Ocean during the six-month period that officially begins on Monday, June 1.
+The official federal outlook calls for an above average season of up to 20 tropical storms (wind speeds of 39 mph or higher), 6 to 10 hurricanes (74 mph or higher) and three to five major hurricanes (111 mph or higher winds) forming in the Atlantic Ocean during the six-month period that officially begins today (Tuesday, June 1).

 C Spire hardens its extensive wireless and wireline networks and prepares its workforce for a wide range of potential disasters, including major weather events such as hurricanes.
 The company routinely reviews and updates its emergency preparedness and crisis communications plans and conducts drills throughout the year to test the readiness of its network and employees.

-“As we focus our attention on a safe and healthy reopening of our region, it remains critically important that everyone prepares for the upcoming hurricane season,” said Carla Lewis, Chief Technology Officer for C Spire.
+“As we saw with a record year in 2020, it remains critically important that everyone prepares for the upcoming hurricane season,” said Carla Lewis, Chief Technology Officer for C Spire.
 "Our preparations are designed to give customers maximum communications reliability at the time of greatest need."

-2019 was considered an above average season with 18 named storms and six hurricanes, three of which were considered major, including Dorian, whose 185-mile-per-hour winds battered the Bahamas and produced 84 fatalities and $4.72 billion in damages.
-Two other major hurricanes killed 11 people and caused $35 million in damages.
+2020 was a record year in the Atlantic with 30 named storms and 14 hurricanes, seven of which were considered major, including Laura, whose 150-mile-per-hour winds battered Louisiana and produced 77 fatalities and $19 billion in damages.
+Six other major hurricanes killed 296 people and caused $26.5 billion in damages.

-2020 has already proven to be an unprecedented year for severe weather with record rainfall, historical backwater flooding in the Mississippi Delta and an alarming number of tornadoes.
+2021 has already proven to be an unprecedented year for severe weather with record rainfall, 15 tornadoes, six deaths, damages to homes and businesses and widespread flooding.
 With multiple federal disaster declarations and more pending for Mississippi, first responders are preparing for the worst during the upcoming hurricane season.

-“These destructive and deadly weather events are stark reminders of how powerful Mother Nature can be,” said Greg Michel, executive director of the Mississippi Emergency Management Agency.
+“These destructive and deadly weather events are stark reminders of how powerful Mother Nature can be,” said Stephen C. McCraney, executive director of the Mississippi Emergency Management Agency.
 “It’s important for everyone to remain vigilant and stay prepared.
-Pay attention to weather warnings, evacuation notices, check your evacuation kits and develop an evacuation plan before a disaster happens.
-The Boy Scout motto holds true – be prepared,” he added.
+Pay attention to weather warnings, evacuation notices, check your evacuation kits and develop an evacuation plan before a disaster happens,” he added.

 C Spire routinely takes precautionary steps and puts restoration teams through various training and test scenarios and masses equipment and materials to protect critical network facilities and cell sites.
 The company uses back up batteries and diesel generators at mobile sites and switching centers and arranges for replacement fuel supplies in case normal fuel delivery options are interrupted by commercial power outages or road closures.